Ki Teitzei - The Ethics of War

 Every Shavuot, we read from Tikkun Leil Shavuot, a holy text that includes among other readings the first and last lines of every Torah portion.
 The concept is similar to “cliff notes”, and that by reviewing these first and last teachings we can get remind ourselves of the intent of the entire Torah portion of the week.

 This week’s reading of Ki Teitzei (Deut.
-21:10-25:19) is a perfect example of the wisdom of this concept.
+21:10-25:19) is a perfect example of the wisdom of this concept of looking at the beginning and ending of something to understand it deeper.
 The Torah portion is comprised of a recapitulation of ethical behavior standards for the Jewish people including how to handle inheritances, found property, improper mixtures and sexual offenses, vows, usury, the treatment of domestic animals and more.
 But the beginning and ending paragraphs deal with the essence and some of the most difficult ethical choices for individuals: the ethics around conflict and war.

 The portion begins with commandments about how to act when we go to war.
 Specifically how to act with our enemies, and the demand for respect of the captives.
 It is all too easy to enter a conflict with unbridled passion, and then inflict unnecessary and unethical harm upon our former enemies.
 The Torah teaches that we must treat them with respect, and strive for a lasting peace with them.
 The example of a beautiful woman who is a captive is used, and the Torah is clear about giving her time to mourn for her lost family.
 If there is a desire to marry her, she is to be treated with the greatest of respect…and she is never to be treated as a slave, but as a wife and respected member of the household.